“Wah wah wah wah wah wah…”

 Humans are infovores.
 We are built to absorb information.

-What do you do in a world where info products are becoming the norm?
+What do you do in a world where courses are becoming the norm?
 Do you create a better product, give people bliss and feed them correctly?
 If the market is continually expanding and there is more and more competition, the way to stand out is through engagement.

-I have personally noticed a huge influx of info products on the market; ranging from life coaching to digital marketing and health and wellness.
-The problem that I see is that industry experts are taking their voice to a camera or microphone and recording and distributing their content for a fee and calling it an info product or course.
+I have personally noticed a huge influx of courses on the market; ranging from life coaching to digital marketing and health and wellness.
+The problem that I see is that industry experts are taking their voice to a camera or microphone and recording and distributing their content for a fee and calling it a course.

-Even though 60% of us prefer watching a video to other methods (17Production.com, 2017), a single method of learner engagement is just not enough.
+Even though 60% of us prefer watching a video to other methods (17Production.com), a single method of learner engagement is just not enough.

 In fact, as a learning systems expert, l wouldn't even call this engagement.